New Bodycam Video Shows Milwaukee Police Stepping on Sterling Brown’s Ankle, Mocking Him

 In the original footage from January 26, Brown, who was 22 at the time, and an officer approach each other simultaneously.
 While asking for Brown’s driver’s license, the policeman tells Brown to back up and lightly shoves him immediately upon issuing the command.
 After Brown tells the officer repeatedly not to touch him, the officer calls for backup, prompting at least three more squad cars and several more police to rush to the scene.

-The initial police report described Brown as aggressive, but when the first batch of footage was released last month, Chief Alfonso Morales, apologized for the officers’ behavior, saying they behaved “inappropriately.”
+The initial police report described Brown as aggressive, but when the first batch of footage was released last month, Chief Alfonso Morales apologized for the officers’ behavior, saying they behaved “inappropriately.”
 Mayor Tom Barrett said, “No citizen should be treated this way.”

 Two sergeants were suspended without pay — for 10 and 15 days, respectively — for “failing to be a role model for professional police service,” while another officer was suspended for two days for “failing to treat a member of the public with courtesy and professionalism.”
 Eight others will receive remedial training in professional communications.